Construction of the Lax pairs for the delay Lotka-Volterra and delay Toda lattice equations and their reductions to delay Painleve equations

-\begin{section}{Introduction} A \dlydiff\ equation is defined as an equation which includes both derivatives and shifts with respect to the same independent variable.
-From applied viewpoints, a variety of phenomena such as traffic flow and infectious disease are known to be modelled by \dlydiff\ equations~\cite{delaybook,Culshaw,Xiao,Tutiya}.
+\begin{section}{Introduction} A delay-differential equation is defined as an equation which includes both derivatives and shifts with respect to the same independent variable.
+From the viewpoint of applied mathematics, various traffic flow and infectious disease phenomena, for example, are modelled by delay-differential equations~\cite{delaybook,Culshaw,Xiao,Tutiya}.

+Delay-differential equations have also been studied from mathematical viewpoints.
+In the research field of integrable systems, integrable delay-differential analogues of Painlev\'e equations were proposed and have been studied from various approaches, such as singularity confinement, bilinear forms, algebraic entropy, and exact solutions~\cite{Quispel,Levi,Gram,Ramani,Joshi1,Joshi2,Carstea,Viallet,Viallet2,Halburd,Berntson,Stokes}.
+Recently, Gibbons \textit{et al} pointed out that Masur-Veech volumes of moduli spaces of quadratic differentials can be computed by using the delay Painlev\'e I equation~\cite{Gibbons}.
+Thus, delay Painlev\'e equations are expected to play important roles not only in integrable systems but also in other areas of mathematics.